Pedro Opeka

-Pedro Pablo Opeka (born June 29, 1948), known also as Father Opeka, is a Catholic priest from Argentina, working as a missionary in Madagascar.
-For his service to the poor, he was awarded the Legion of Honor.
+Pedro Pablo Opeka (born June 29, 1948), known also as Father Opeka, is a Catholic Argentinian-Slovenian priest, working as a missionary in Madagascar.
+For his service to the poor, he was awarded with the Legion of Honor by the former Slovenian Prime Minister Janez Janša and French President Emanuel Macron.

 Early life

-Opeka was born in Argentina, in San Martín, a suburb of Buenos Aires, to Argentine Slovene parents.
+Opeka was born in Argentina, in San Martín, a suburb of Buenos Aires, to Slovenian parents who immigrated there after war.
 His father was from Begunje pri Cerknici, his mother from Velike Lašče in Lower Carniola;.
-His father was a former member of the Home Guard, a Slovenian anti-communist German-led auxiliary police force, and avoided post-war summary executions by fleeing to Italy.
-He met his future wife in a refugee camp in Italy, where they married.
+His father was a former member of the Home Guard, a Slovenian anti-communist Nazi-led auxiliary police force, and avoided post-war summary executions by fleeing to Italy.
+He met his future Slovenian wife in a refugee camp in Italy, where they married.

 Pedro grew up in the streets of Buenos Aires.
 Very early as a child, from the age of 9, he worked with his father as a bricklayer.
 At 15, he hesitated between becoming a football professional and a priest.
 He eventually decided to become a priest and enter the seminary of the Lazarists in Buenos Aires.

 At 20, he went to Ljubljana in Slovenia (then part of Yugoslavia), to further his training.
 Two years later, In 1970, he went to Madagascar where he worked as a bricklayer in the parishes of the Lazarists.

 He finished his studies at the Catholic Institute of Paris (1972-1975), where he learnt French.
 He met the Taizé Community near Cluny in France, who have their members supporting communities in 24 major cities around the globe, and travelled all over Europe.

-Pedro Opeka speaks 7 languages: Spanish, Slovenian, English, French, Italian, Latin and Malagasy.
+Pedro Opeka speaks 7 languages: Slovenian, Spanish, English, French, Italian, Latin and Malagasy.